webreinvent/vaah-docs/docs/vaahcms-2/backend/directory-structure.md

 ## Environment Detection
 ::: warning NOTE
-bootstrap / environment.php file is responsible to detect the environment from vaahcms.json file based on APP URL and apply respective .env file.
+`bootstrap/environment.php` file is responsible to detect the environment from vaahcms.json file based on APP URL and apply respective .env file.
 :::